GoogleCloudPlatform/berglas/README.md

-particular, KMS crypto key IDs are stored on the secret object's metadata. **An attacker with permission to write objects to your Cloud Storage bucket could overwrite existing secrets.** As such, you should follow the principles of least privilege as revoke default ACLs on the bucket as described in the setup guide.
+particular, KMS crypto key IDs are stored on the secret object's metadata. **An attacker with permission to write objects to your Cloud Storage bucket could overwrite existing secrets.** As such, you should follow the principles of least privilege and revoke default ACLs on the bucket as described in the setup guide.

 For more information, please see the [security and threat model][threat-model].